stig/www.brautaset.org/_posts/2013-03-01-what-now-for-sbjson.md

 Fairly soon I was hindered by the lack of a suitable Objective-C JSON library.
 I decided to write one.
 How much work could it really *be*?
 I temporarily shelved the CouchDB bindings and started working on what would become SBJson.
-The first version was just a category on `NSScanner`; however, for the first public release (v0.1) it had changed to the category methods on `NSArray`, `NSDictionary`, and `NSString` that people know and love today.
+The first version was just a category on NSScanner; however, for the first public release (v0.1) it had changed to the category methods on NSArray, NSDictionary, and NSString that people know and love today.

 Version 2 added an OO interface, the single SBJSON class.
 Version 2.2 extracted separate SBJsonParser & SBJsonWriter classes from that, and deprecated it.
 (It was a mess.)
 Each step of the way the existing APIs were re-defined in terms of the new, lower-level APIs to keep backwards compatibility.
-I did a booboo with the v2.3 release and removed the aforementioned `SBJSON` class in a minor release.
+I did a booboo with the v2.3 release and removed the aforementioned SBJSON class in a minor release.
 In retrospect I should simply have called this version 3.

 Starting in 2008 people were able to write their own apps for the iPhone.
 It turns out the iOS SDK was lacking was JSON support, and many *many* people started using SBJson.
 Over